navikt/fluent-bit-release/README.md

 ## Overview

+This repository automatically builds and releases statically compiled versions of [Fluent Bit](https://github.com/fluent/fluent-bit) for Linux x86_64 in two variants:

+- **Standard build**: Fully static, no Lua support (smaller, maximum portability)
+- **LuaJIT build**: Fully static with embedded LuaJIT (supports Lua filter plugin)

-This repository automatically builds and releases statically compiled versions of [Fluent Bit](https://github.com/fluent/fluent-bit) for Linux x86_64.
-The builds are triggered daily to check for new Fluent Bit releases and can also be manually triggered.
+Builds are triggered daily to check for new Fluent Bit releases and can also be manually triggered.

 ## Features

 - **Static Linking**: Binaries are statically linked with no external dependencies
+- **Multiple Variants**: Choose between standard or LuaJIT-enabled builds
 - **Automated Builds**: Daily checks for new Fluent Bit releases
 - **Platform**: Linux x86_64
 - **Source**: Official Fluent Bit releases from https://github.com/fluent/fluent-bit